fajarctlyst/belajar-rust/README.md

-# Creating High Performance Web Services with Async Rust
+# Web APIs in Rust
-This is the repository for the LinkedIn Learning course `Creating High Performance Web Services with Async Rust`.
+This is the repository for the LinkedIn Learning course `Web APIs in Rust`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+<p>Rust is an extremely powerful and often intimidating language, but it’s particularly well-suited for web services.
+In this course, instructor Tim McNamara shows you how to get started building and deploying web services written in Rust.
+Learn how to use the Actix Web framework to create a service that can receive a payload via an HTTP POST request, process it and return JSON.
+Along the way, you’ll also explore the essentials of stateful endpoints, monitoring and observability, telemetry, testing, deployment, and much more.</p><p>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time-all while using a tool that you'll likely encounter in the workplace.
+Check out the "Using GitHub Codespaces with this course" video to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions